PedroHenrique-max/credit-risk-analysis/README.md

 - Dataset

 The project will use the Default of Credit Card Clients Dataset.
-The dataset contains information about:1Credit limits
+The dataset contains information about:

+1. Credit limits
-1. Customer demographics
+2. Customer demographics
-2. Payment history
+3. Payment history
-3. Bill statements
+4. Bill statements
-4. Previous payments
+5. Previous payments
-5. Default status
+6. Default status

 - Project Roadmap